tikv/rfcs/text/2018-09-17-schedule-limit.md

 * _MergeRegion_
 * _SplitRegion_

-Obviously, these steps only affect a subset of all `tikv-server`s -- not the entire cluster.
+These steps only affect a subset of all `tikv-server`s -- not the entire cluster.
 For example, _TransferLeader_ can only affect the original and the new leader of the region. _AddLearner_ can affect the store to add the learner and the leader of the region.